Bernie Sanders on Asian American & Pacific Islander Rights

 International trade agreements open markets for corporations, which have long relied on exploiting workers in Southeast Asia with low wages and abysmal working conditions.
 As Bernie has pointed out, “Immigrants and racial and ethnic minorities in many parts of the world not only have been subjected to exploitation, but also have been abused as scapegoats for the economic troubles caused by corporate globalization.”

 This dynamic of racist stereotypes having broader social and economic implications is wonderfully explained by this video:

 Wow, that’s a lot to take in.
 What are some specific examples of this exploitation?

-One of the main ways that this happens is by abusing worker visas, as explained in Economic Policy Institute’s well-sourced article, On Immigration, Bernie Sanders is Correct:
+One of the main sources of exploitation is from corporations abusing the worker visa program, as explained in, On Immigration, Bernie Sanders is Correct: